Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/3-azure-functions.md

     _Creating a blob-triggered function_

-1. Replace the function code with the following code:
+1. Click **Code + Test** in the menu on the left side of the blade.
+Then replace the function code with the following code:

 	```javascript
 	module.exports = function (context, myBlob) {